 The period panties on today’s market are 100% leakproof and ultra-absorbent.
 They can typically hold several tablespoons of menstrual blood, more than a single tampon is capable of holding.

-For women with a heavier flow, period panties can be worn with a tampon or pad as a back-up.
+For women with a heavier flow, such underwears can be worn with a tampon or pad as a back-up.
 But many women find them sufficient on their own.
 They’re comfortable, absorbent, and provide an affordable and sustainable alternative to typical period products.

 Some leakproof underwear brands use special technology to strengthen this gusset.
 Knix’s Athletic Leakproof Bikini, for example, uses a patented Fresh Fix Technology to maintain freshness throughout the day.